 - ECT Department

 - Support & Information line and the Dean Clinics.

 Nurses also fulfil specialist and advanced practice roles in all clinical programmes such as assessment, psychotherapy and facilitation of therapeutic groups.
 These programmes include:

 - Psychosis recovery.

 All members of the multi-disciplinary team (MDT), including nurses, also undertake the role of key worker.

-In addition to clinical psychologists working within multi-disciplinary teams, the Clinical Psychology Department runs the inpatient Living Through Distress programme and an outpatient ADHD clinic.
+In addition to clinical psychologists working within multi-disciplinary teams, the Clinical Psychology Department runs a number of psychology-based therapeutic programmes both at an inpatient and day service level.